Lizzd/Openpose-Pose-classify/README.md

 1. Run Openpose.ipynb for each video to split video to frames and get the outputting JSON of 18 joint x and y position keypoints of each frame and their confidence score.
 2. JSONs converted into txt format, keeping only x and y positions of each frame, action being performed during frame, and order of frames.
 This is used to create a database of associated activity class number and corresponding series of joint 2D positions
 - for 3D transformation data:
-1. Interpolate the accelerators data and downsample it to match the sample rate of camera frames.
+1. Interpolate the accelerometers data and downsample it to match the sample rate of camera frames.

 A summary of the dataset used for input is: